pryv/dev-site/source/guides/data-modelling.md

 All the aforementioned solutions can be used together to reference events across them, but some of them will be more suitable than others depending on the use case.

 ### Store technical data from devices

-This might not be the most insightful data to store in a Pryv.io account, but sometimes you need to store technical data from devices you are using as it can be considered as "personal data" from your user (see [here](https://api.pryv.com/faq-api/#personal-data) for more on personal data).
+You sometimes need to store technical data from devices you are using as it can be considered as "personal data" from your user (see [here](/faq-api/#personal-data) for more on personal data).

-Let's imagine that you are performing an MRI scan on your patient John and you want to keep the technical data from the MRI device you are using during the scan.
+After years of bad habits and a countless number of cigarettes, John had a heart attack yesterday evening.
+Your smartwatch "HeartHealth" luckily detected it soon enough and John survived it.
+However, he needs to undergo an MRI scan to check for possible damages.
+Along with his MRI scan analysis, you need to keep the technical data from the MRI device that was used.
 Multiple options are available to store this data:

 #### Create an allocated stream in John's account (recommended)

-You can create a custom event type `mri-device/parameters` to store technical parameters of the MRI device used during the scan, and you add a new event containing the technical data in the stream "MRI-device" for each MRI scan.
+You can create a custom event type `mri-device/parameters` to store technical parameters of the MRI device used during the scan, and add a new event containing the technical data in the stream "MRI-device" for each MRI scan.

 ```js
 ├── Recording